EventStore/documentation/docs/clients/grpc/README.md

 ### Creating an event

 You can write anything to EventStoreDB as events.
 The client needs a byte array as the event payload.
-Normally, you'd use a serialized object and it's up to you to choose the serialization method.
+Normally, you'd use a serialized object, and it's up to you to choose the serialization method.

 ::: tip Server-side projections
-User-defined server-side projections require events to be serialized to JSON format.
+User-defined server-side projections require events to be serialized in JSON format.

 We use JSON for serialization in the documentation examples.
 :::

-The code snippet below creates an event object instance, serializes it and puts it as payload to the `EventData` structure, which the client is able to write to the database.
+The code snippet below creates an event object instance, serializes it, and adds it as a payload to the `EventData` structure, which the client can then write to the database.

 @[code{createEvent}](@grpc:quickstart.py;get-started.js;get-started.ts;quick_start/QuickStart.java;quick-start/Program.cs;quickstart.go;quickstart.rs)